WebPraktikos/universal-resume/README.md

 ## Hire me

-I will make you a resume in 1–2 days, for $35.
-I’ll happily provide revisions until you are satisfied.
-100% satisfaction or money back guarantee.
+I will make you a resume in 1–2 days.
 Feel free to contact me on [fiverr](https://www.fiverr.com/webpraktikos/create-a-basic-website-in-wordpress-or-just-html) or hi@webpraktikos.com

 ## How to run it